ducanhnguyen/reinforcement-learning/README.md

 <img src="https://github.com/ducanhnguyen/reinforcement-learning/blob/master/img/policy_iteration_value_function.png" width="190">

 Let try yourself with the above result.
 Remember that player will start at the state (3, 0).
-Move towards the direction defined in the table of action.
+Move towards the direction defined in the table of actions.